Chapter 1: Guess who came to my deathbed.

 "My beloved Victoria ..."
 Lord Melbourne said kissing Victoria's hand, "Now you must sleep, you must rest my sweet girl," added Lord Melbourne.

-On the runway of an airport, a man waited standing, leaning back against a car.
+On the runway of an airport, a man waited to stand, leaning back against a car.
 The man dressed very elegantly, in a suit and tie.
 The man who had once been William Lamb, Lord Melbourne, was waiting for someone ...

 He was waiting for the man who descended from a plane, a private jet that served rich people.
 The man also dressed elegantly, and came down the ladder with a firm step, smiling, as he approached Lord Melbourne ...